Binary Search Algorithm Code Template

 The parts marked with ...

-are where detail issues might arise.
+are where potential detail issues might occur.
 When you see a binary search code, pay attention to these areas first.
-The following sections will analyze examples to show how these areas can vary.
+Later in this article, we will use examples to analyze what variations can occur in these parts.

-, you need to prevent overflow.
+, overflow needs to be prevented.
 The code left + (right - left) / 2

-, but effectively prevents overflow that can occur when left
+, but effectively prevents overflow caused by directly adding very large left

 and right

-This scenario is the simplest and probably the most familiar to everyone.
-It involves searching for a number.
-If the number exists, return its index; otherwise, return -1.
+This scenario is the simplest and possibly the most familiar: searching for a number and returning its index if it exists, otherwise returning -1.

 int left = 0;